Brandonnogithub/order-dispatching-fleet-management/README.md

 greedy      | 0.6357 | 0.8024 | 0.8613 | 0.8973 | 0.9196
 greedy+fm   | **0.7683** | **0.9692** | **0.9772** | **0.9815** | **0.9857**

+In greedy there are more idle time for each car So the ADI is lower than random.

 bias = 0.3, ratio_unman = 1, greedy+fm

 | driver ratio  | 0.1    |0.2    | 0.3    | 0.4    | 0.5    | 0.6    | 0.7    | 0.8    | 0.9    | 1